-EDU.2.1 WHAT IS DISTANCE LEARNING?
+EDU.2 WHAT IS DISTANCE LEARNING?

 Distance learning (DL) refers to a delivery mode focusing on enhanced accessibility to education and training, limiting or eliminating barriers such as time, place and pace of learning.
-The NWU promotes DL by allowing students to register for the modules of a programme either in January or in June (where applicable), offering technology-mediated instruction and examination opportunities at various learning support centres, nationally and internationally, and providing student support to enhance the student learning experience.
-Students who study at a distance are still subject to specific admission requirements, as determined by the Institutional Admissions Requirements Committee, fixed dates for the commencement of academic programmes, a minimum and maximum duration for the completion of their studies and specific, scheduled assessment opportunities (Appendix to the General Academic Rules (A-Rules) of the NWU: Glossary of Teaching-and Learning-Related Concepts and Designations).
+The NWU promotes DL by allowing students to register for the modules of a programme in January, offering technology-mediated instruction and examination opportunities at various learning support centres, nationally and internationally, and providing student support to enhance the student learning experience.
+Students who study at a distance are still subject to specific admission requirements, as determined by the Institutional Admissions Requirements Committee, fixed dates for the commencement of academic programmes, a minimum and maximum duration for the completion of their studies and specific, scheduled assessment opportunities (Appendix to the General Academic Rules (A-Rules) of the NWU: Glossary of Teaching- and Learning-Related Concepts and Designations).

-EDU.2.2 UNIT FOR DISTANCE LEARNING
+EDU.2.1 UNIT FOR DISTANCE LEARNING

-The Unit for Distance Learning (UDL) at the NWU, situated in Potchefstroom, delivers several distance programmes on behalf of the various faculties at a number of learning support centres in Southern Africa.
+The Unit for Distance Learning (UDL) at the NWU, situated in Potchefstroom, delivers several distance programmes on behalf of the various faculties by means of electronic platform in Southern Africa.